burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If lambda has more than one expression, then the return type:

-* Must be specified via the trailing return type in C++11.
+* Must be specified via the trailing return type in C++11
-* Or you can use C++14 or later.
-In this case compiler will deduce it for you.
+* From C++14 or later compiler will deduce it

 In fact a similar trailing syntax can be applied with `auto` and usual `member` functions from C++11.
 You can capture only local vars, not member variables of the object.
-Also, you can allow lambda to modify captured values with mutable modifiers as has already been mentioned:
+You can allow lambda to modify captured values with mutable modifier.

+It's possible to add the keyword `mutable` to the definition of a lambda expression right after the *lambda parameter list*.
+Doing so causes the compiler to omit the `const` keyword from the function call operator of the generated class.

 ```cpp
 int x = 12;